Insolvency: Claw-Back of Assets From Unfair Preference and Undervalued Transactions

 The third element is self-explanatory.
 As long as the preferred party received more of the company’s assets than he would have received had the assets been distributed by the liquidator, he has been put in a better position.

-The fourth element may be difficult to prove but the Bankruptcy Act has provided a statutory presumption of a desire to prefer.
+The fourth element may be difficult to prove but the Insolvency, Restructuring and Dissolution Act 2018 has provided a statutory presumption of a desire to prefer.
 As long as the preferred party is an associate of the company, the company is presumed to have been influenced by a desire to prefer.
 The definition of associates of the insolvent company is wide.
 They include employees, directors, officers and another company which is under the control of the insolvent company by shareholding with at least one third voting powers in a general meeting.

 If the preferred party is not an associate, the Court of Appeal in DBS v Tam Chee Chong has provided some guidelines.
 The Court emphasised that one must look at the subjective desire of the insolvent company to prefer at the point of payment.
 It is sufficient that the desire to prefer is one of the factors influencing the decision of the insolvent company to enter the transaction.
 In other words, the desire to prefer need not be a dominant intention.
 This desire to prefer may be negated by overwhelming but proper commercial pressure.
 The genuineness of commercial pressure depends on the facts of each case.

-Last, the relevant time period during which assets may be clawed back is two years from the date of the winding up application for associates and six months for unrelated parties.
+Last, the relevant time period during which assets may be clawed back is two years from the date of the winding up application for associates and 6 months for unrelated parties.

-To determine if a transaction is at an undervalue (within the meaning of the Bankruptcy Act), the liquidator must show 2 elements.
+To determine if a transaction is at an undervalue (within the meaning of the Insolvency, Restructuring and Dissolution Act 2018), the liquidator must show 2 elements.